BernartGuddiny/postal_parcels/readme.md

 - To display IDs of parcels, the weight of which is strictly greather than the average in the database;
 - To display IDs of parcels, the area, the population of the locality and the cost of sending the parcel with the maximum weight in the each post office;
 - To compile the distribution of the number of postal parcels according to the cost of sending.

+### **Conclusions**
+Work has been done on the presentation of data on postal parcels and the search for their optimization.
+I found the average weights of parcels, their cost, distribution by postal codes and much more.
+All this will help to make decisions in each postal company, only it will be necessary to interpret the data of that postal company.
+At the end of the data analysis, the distribution of the number of postal parcels by the cost of sending was constructed.
+The distribution showed that most parcels are concentrated in the low price category.
+It can be concluded that due to the normal distribution of data, postal companies will most often have parcels of lower price.
+The average postage price for postal codes will be about $16,000.

+For more details, please refer to the the **full analysis**.